Mathematics (MATH) Courses

 MATH 111 MS Office Tools for Math & Sci (3) Use of symbols, equations, images in scientific documents.
 Computations using spreadsheets with sums, averages, and scientific functions.
 Data analysis curve fitting, interpolation, statistics.
 Data presentation: visualization, charts, and graphs.
 Symbolic computation.
 Database processing: forms, queries, reports, VBA.
 Additional topics chosen from: real-time data acquisition, more advanced statistical methods, system simulation.
 Intended for science majors.
 Pre: Recommendation in Math Placement Test.
 (Same as CS 102)

-MATH 115 Applied Calculus (3) (lecture/lab) The course emphasis is on computations and applications to Business and Life Sciences.
+MATH 125 Applied Calculus (3) The course emphasis is on computations and applications to Business and Life Sciences.
 Topics include derivatives, curve sketching, optimization, exponential and logarithmic functions, integration and applications in these areas.
 Pre: C or better in MATH 103, or recommendation from the Math Placement Test.
+(Previously offered as MATH 115)

-MATH 205 Calculus I (4) (lecture/lab) First half of a standard first year calculus sequence intended primarily for Natural Science majors.
+MATH 205 Calculus I (4) First half of a standard first year calculus sequence intended primarily for Natural Science majors.
 Topics include differential calculus, applications, and an introduction to integration.
-Pre: C or better in MATH 104 or MATH 104G, or an appropriate recommendation on the Math Placement Test.
+Pre: C or better in MATH 140X or MATH 140, or an appropriate recommendation on the Math Placement Test.

 MATH 231 Calculus III (3) Introduction to calculus of functions of several variables.
 Topics include partial differentiation; gradient, divergence, curl, and multi-variable optimization.
 Pre: C or better in MATH 206.